• Skip to primary navigation

 Jump to Recipe

-With the crunch of fresh veggies and the zing of fermented cabbage, this kraut salad is nothing short of next-level magical coleslaw. 😉
+With the crunch of sweet, tangy fresh veggies and the zing of fermented cabbage, this small batch kraut salad is perfect alongside a burger or sausage dish.

 Old fashioned sauerkraut salad with caraway seeds in a tan and blue serving bowl.